Lexis, Westlaw, and Bloomberg Law are available to Law Center students, faculty members, and staff members.

 Bloomberg Law

-Bloomberg Law provides court dockets, cases, news, legal analysis, and legal tools.
-A Bloomberg Terminal, which allows more sophisticated searching of financial data and access to additional financial and company information, is located in the library's Reading Room.
+Bloomberg Law provides court dockets, cases, news, legal analysis, and legal research tools.
+The Library's Oakley Reading Room houses a Bloomberg Terminal, which allows more sophisticated searching of financial data and access to additional financial and company information.

 Training & Assistance